TheCodingChihuahua/Spotify-Infinite-Scroller/README.md

 Latest version 1.9.7 by TheCodingChihuahua
 Spotify Infinite Scroller is styled to fit right in to Spotify's UI

+NOTICE: This userscript will soon be removed as a V2 is coming, with config options and a more reliable system.

 First release!

 1.9.7 has: